ShaneMcC/AoCBench/README.md

 The benchmarker should be run on a cron and is responsible for generating a `results.json` file that is then used by the web frontend to display the data.

+There is additionally `inputMatrix.php` which will attempt to run each participant against all the inputs from all participants for each day for comparison.

 ## Installing

  - Check out the code somewhere.
  - Configure `config.local.php` (See `Configuration` section)
  - Cron `bench.php`
+ - Optionally Cron `inputMatrix.php`
  - Make `www` available via a web server.

 ## Configuration